martonmiklos/translate2geda/README.md

 The converted schematic is then loaded, after changing "unknown-LTS.sym" to the new "mynewsymbol-LTS.sym" within the schematic file.
 If lucky, the new symbol's origin will match that needed for the schematic.
 If not, take note of the (x,y) offset required to place it properly, and/or any lengthening, shortening or translation of pins required to effect a match, and undertake this again in gschem on the "mynewsymbol-LTS.sym" file, saving it again after modification.
 This can be tricky, as gschem does not show a symbol placed in the negative portions of the screen, and you will have to drag and drop it off outside of the display area to some extent.
 Alternatively, the text file can be manually edited.

 Reload gschem to view the converted schematic, and if all is well, you now have a matching gschem symbol.
 Ideally, translate2geda.java should be modified and recompiled to recognise the new symbol, to automate things subsequently.

+A similar process can be used to generate new symbols for shcematics exported from QUCS.

 How to build a native binary with gcj: